muckele/muckele/README.md

 <div align="center">
   <h2>About Me</h2>
 </div>
-<h3>As a dedicated and versatile Full Stack Software Engineer, I leverage my deep understanding of both front-end and back-end technologies to create innovative and scalable solutions.
-After transitioning from a successful career in corporate sales, I completed an intensive Software Engineering Immersive program at General Assembly.
-I now excel in designing and implementing robust applications that enhance user experiences and meet business objectives.
+<h3>I'm a Full Stack Software Engineer with a background in corporate sales.
+After completing an intensive Software Engineering Immersive program at General Assembly, I've transitioned to tech, developing robust applications that enhance user experiences.
+My skills include JavaScript, HTML, CSS, Node, Python, SQL, MongoDB, React, Express.js, and Django.
   <br />
   <br />
-During my career shift, I took some time off to care for my newborn son, which further fueled my passion for problem-solving and efficiency in technology.
-My proficiency spans various programming languages, frameworks, and databases, allowing me to adapt seamlessly to evolving technological landscapes.
+I took some time off to care for my newborn son and am now eager to bring my technical and problem-solving skills to new challenges.

  </h3>